-The first step we took was to educate our workforce using validated resources such as the Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), Occupational Safety & Health Administration (OSHA) and the US Department of Health.
+The first step we took was to educate our workforce using validated resources such as the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), the Occupational Safety & Health Administration (OSHA), and the US Department of Health.

 - Have you had any worrisome symptoms: fever, cough or shortness of breath in the past 14 days?
 If positive for symptoms we are asking the patient to contact his/her physician for guidance and written permission to attend therapy.
 We are also asking patients to call the clinic prior to arriving if they have any flu/virus-like symptoms.